Rix565/Fireverse/README.md

 For now indisponible.

 # Requied Packages
--An Apache2 server
+- An Apache2 server

--PHP, the last version
+- PHP, the last version

--MariaDB/MySQL

--PhpMyAdmin
+- MariaDB/MySQL

+- PhpMyAdmin

+# FAQ

+Q:Date of the first version ?
+R:August 2020.